 Medicine in School

-Prescribed medicines (preferably only the daily dose) can be brought to the school office, clearly labelled with your child’s name.
-A form, detailing the dosage and times when the medicine should be taken, must be completed and signed and dated.
-Medicines requiring refrigeration will be stored in the refrigerator in the staff room.
+Prescribed medicines can be brought to the school office, clearly labelled with your child’s name.
+A form, detailing the dosage of the medicine, must be completed, signed and dated.
+Medicines requiring refrigeration will be stored in the refrigerator in the school office.

-If your child requires either an inhaler or an Epipen these will be kept securely in their classroom in a medical box.
+If your child requires either an inhaler or an Epipen/Emerade Pen these will be kept securely in their classroom in a medical box.
 The medical box will be taken with the class on any trips.
-If you can persuade your GP to give you an additional Epipen, we will also keep one in the School Office for your child.
+If you can persuade your GP to give you an additional Epipen/Emerade Pen, we will also keep one in the School Office for your child.
 At the end of each academic year the class medical box will be given to your child's new teacher.

 Please note that it is your responsibility to ensure that any medication kept in school has not expired.

-Non-prescribed medicines (e.g. paracetamol; antihistamine; eye drops; throat sweets) can be bought into the school office.
+Non-prescribed medicines (e.g. paracetamol; antihistamine; eye drops; throat sweets etc) can be brought into the school office.
 They must also be clearly labelled with your child’s name.
-A form detailing the dosage and times when the medicine should be taken, must be completed and signed and dated.
+A form detailing the dosage of the medicine, must be completed, signed and dated. this is available from the school office.
+Under no circumstances should children have any medicine in their own bags at school.

 We would ask that, where possible, you make your child's class teacher aware of the need for your child to take medicine so that they can remind your child when it is due to be taken.
 You can do this in person or send a note in with your child.